costaivo/tutorial-reactjs/quotes-102.md

 # React Tutorials - Quotes App -102- Adding Navigation and Footer

+## Introduction

-In this tutorial, we'll enhance our Quotes application by adding a navigation menu and footer.
-These components will provide better structure and navigation capabilities to our app.
+In this section, we'll enhance our Quotes application by adding a proper navigation menu and footer.
+These components will improve the user experience and give our application a more professional look.
+We'll use Bootstrap classes for styling and ensure our layout works well across different screen sizes.

+## What We'll Build

+In this section, we'll:

+1. Create a responsive navigation component with:
+   - Brand logo/text
+   - Collapsible menu for mobile devices
+   - Navigation links using React Router
+2. Add a sticky footer that:
+   - Stays at the bottom of the viewport
+   - Shows copyright information
+3. Implement proper layout structure to:
+   - Handle content of varying lengths
+   - Prevent footer overlap
+   - Maintain responsive design

 ## Step 1: Adding the Navigation Menu